 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
-The state's water quality monitoring program uses a tiered approach to analyze compliance with Clean Water Act fishable, swimmable standards.
-The Executive Summary of Water Condition in 2014 is available.
-See also 'monitoring' and 'projects'.
+The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
+An updated monitoring strategy (2015-2020) is now available.
+Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
+See also the 'monitoring and projects' tab.

-Wisconsin's Water Quality Standards (State Administrative Code NR 102) provide qualitative and quantitative goals for waters that are protective of Fishable, Swimmable conditions [Learn more].
-Waters that do not meet water quality standards are considered impaired and restoration actions are planned and carried out until the water is once again fishable and swimmable.
+Wisconsin's Water Quality Standards provide qualitative and quantitative goals for waters that are protective of Fishable, Swimmable conditions [Learn more].
+Waters that do not meet water quality standards are considered impaired and restoration actions are planned and carried out until the water is once again fishable and swimmable

-Management goals can include creation and implementation of a Total Maximum Daily Load Analysis, habitat restoration work, partnership education and outreach and more.
-If specific recommendations exist for this water, they will be displayed below.
+Management goals can include creation or implementation of a Total Maximum Daily Load analysis, a Nine Key Element Plan, or other restoration work, education and outreach and more.
+If specific recommendations exist for this water, they will be displayed below online.

 Monitoring the condition of a river, stream, or lake includes gathering physical, chemical, biological, and habitat data.
 Comprehensive studies often gather all these parameters in great detail, while lighter assessment events will involve sampling physical, chemical and biological data such as macroinvertebrates.
 Aquatic macroinvertebrates and fish communities integrate watershed or catchment condition, providing great insight into overall ecosystem health.
 Chemical and habitat parameters tell researchers more about human induced problems including contaminated runoff, point source dischargers, or habitat issues that foster or limit the potential of aquatic communities to thrive in a given area.
-Wisconsin's Water Monitoring Strategy is in the process of a major update in 2014.
+Wisconsin's Water Monitoring Strategy was recenty updated.